MicrosoftDocs/architecture-center/contributing-to/reference-architectures.md

 These correspond to 4 of our 5 [pillars of software quality](https://docs.microsoft.com/azure/architecture/guide/pillars).

-Only include the sections that are relevant for the RA.
-In some cases, there won't be anything to say for a particular pillar, especially if an RA builds on a previous RA, as part of a series.
+Only include the sections that are relevant for the reference architecture.
+In some cases, there won't be anything to say for a particular pillar, especially if a reference architecture builds on a previous reference architecture, as part of a series.

 These sections may include whatever discussion points are relevant for that pillar, with respect to the architecture that's being described.
 Including:

 - What the architecture gives you.

-  >"Scale out by adding more VMs to the load balancer pool." **← A capability that this architecture gives you.**
+  >"Scale out by adding more VMs to the load balancer pool."
+(Scalability) **← A capability that this architecture gives you.**

 - What the architecture does not give you.
 When possible, point to a possible alternative.

-  > "If you need higher availability, replicate the application across two regions and use Traffic Manager for failover." **← What this architecture does _not_ give you (availability during a regional outage), along with a pointer to something actionable.**
+  > "If you need higher availability, replicate the application across two regions and use Traffic Manager for failover."
+(Availability) **← What this architecture does _not_ give you (availability during a regional outage), along with a pointer to something actionable.**

 - Things to keep in mind in order to achieve the pillar, when using this architecture.
 This might include app dev or operational considerations.

   > "If your VMs run an HTTP server, create an HTTP health probe.
-Otherwise, create a TCP health probe."  **← A best practice that depends on the specific application workload**
+Otherwise, create a TCP health probe."
+(Availability) **← A best practice that depends on the specific application workload**

-  > "The web front end should be stateless, to avoid the need to maintain client affinity." **← An app dev consideration.**
+  > "The web front end should be stateless, to avoid the need to maintain client affinity."
+(Scalability) **← An app dev consideration.**

 - Additional options to consider, which may not be part of the golden path.

-  > "If you need additional throughput, consider creating additional Event Hubs and sharding the messages."  **← Advanced option, not shown in the reference architecture.**
+  > "If you need additional throughput, consider creating additional Event Hubs and sharding the messages."
+(Scalability) **← Advanced option, not shown in the reference architecture.**

 ### Section: Deploy the solution